-When your customers are confident that their data is being securely stored, they will be more likely to buy your products or services.
+When your customers are confident that their data is being securely stored, they will be more keen to buy your products or services.

 And you don’t have to follow any changes in the laws and regulations, or make any efforts to adhere to them.
 This saves you a significant amount of time.

-- You maintain business continuity in the case of any emergency within your company.
+You maintain business continuity in case of any emergency within your company.

-Even if you experience physical damage to your devices or other parts of your infrastructure – this won’t affect your data.
+Even if you experience physical damage to your devices or other parts of your infrastructure, it won’t affect your data.